I moved to Asia, got cancer, and then coronavirus happened

 Another friend who had recently moved from the US to Hong Kong became my partner in local adventures that we organized every time I felt well enough to go out.
 We took ferries out to small islands nearby, Po Toi and Cheung Chau.
 Though museums and other businesses were closed, we had all of Hong Kong's rich outdoor life to choose from.
 We went on hikes, swam in the ocean, climbed hills, explored temples.

-Covid-19 was, ironically, was the perfect cover for being ill.
+Covid-19 was, ironically, the perfect cover for being ill.
 My oncologist told me to wear masks, use hand sanitizer and protect myself once my immune system was compromised, and then overnight it was like the whole city had cancer along with me.
 None of my colleagues knew I was answering emails from my oncologist's office instead of my desk or that my cheery social media statuses were mostly smoke and mirrors.
 The expensive wig I'd picked out for office wear only made occasional appearances on Zoom calls.
 Contact-free grocery delivery became the norm as coronavirus continued.
 And sometimes, just sometimes, whole days passed when I forgot I was sick.

 Though I couldn't backpack through Laos or chill on the beach in Bali, I got the gift of getting to know my new home better than I'd expected.
 One weekend, a group of us tackled the famous Dragon's Back hike on the southwest stretch of Hong Kong Island.
 At the end, we arrived at a beach, and despite it being March it was already warm enough to get into the water.
 I'd brought a bathing cap along just for this particular occasion but instead I tugged it off and jumped, bald and blissful, into the sea.